gordo-v1su4/cognee/NEO4J_DOMAIN_SETUP.md

 This guide explains how to configure `neo4j-cognee.v1su4.com` to access your Neo4j browser.

+## 🌟 Wildcard DNS Setup

+**You have wildcard DNS `*.v1su4.com` configured!** This means:
+- ✅ No individual DNS records needed for each subdomain
+- ✅ Any subdomain automatically resolves to your server
+- ✅ Traefik labels in `docker-compose.yaml` should work automatically
+- ✅ SSL certificates will be issued automatically via Let's Encrypt

 ## 🔍 The Issue

-The `docker-compose.yaml` has Traefik labels configured for Neo4j, but Coolify might not be recognizing them automatically.
-Here's how to fix it:
+The `docker-compose.yaml` has Traefik labels configured for Neo4j (same pattern as Qdrant).
+With wildcard DNS, these should work automatically.
+Here's how to verify:

-## ✅ Solution: Configure Domain in Coolify
+## ✅ Solution: Verify Configuration

-### Option 1: Verify Traefik Labels Are Working (Recommended First Step)
+### Step 1: Verify Traefik Labels Are Applied

-1. **Check if DNS is configured:**
+1. **Check DNS resolution (should work automatically with wildcard):**
    ```bash
    nslookup neo4j-cognee.v1su4.com
    ```
-   - Should resolve to your Coolify server IP
+   - Should resolve to your Coolify server IP automatically
-   - If not, add an A record in your DNS provider
+   - **No DNS configuration needed** - wildcard handles it!

 2. **Verify the service is running:**
    - In Coolify dashboard, check that the `neo4j` container is running